 Crystal Ball Gazing: Can Digital Payment be a way of Life?

 One of the most awaited sessions was a fireside chat between Sameer Nigam (Founder & CEO, PhonePe) and Shripati Acharya (Prime Venture Partners).
-With a focus on the digital revolution, the session took us back to the time when UPI was disruptive and how mobile wallets helped people go digital.
+Focusing on digital revolution, the session took us back to the time when UPI was disruptive.
+Also, the discussion covered how mobile wallets helped people go digital.

-Based on his own experience at PhonePe, Sameer explained how startup founders need to align with the constantly changing regulatory environment, commoditize partnerships and strategize capital distribution.
-Towards the end of the chat, he also shared that while acquiring a company, components like talent and differentiated technology play a crucial role.
+Based on his own experience at PhonePe, Sameer explained how startup founders need to align with the constantly changing regulatory environment, commoditize partnerships, and strategize capital distribution.
+Additionally, he shared that components like talent and differentiated technology play a crucial role while acquiring a company.
 Watch the fireside chat video.

 Fin-tech Innovation: Beyond Payments & Lending